ciresnave/smskit/README.md

 ## 🎯 Why smskit?

 Give your users the freedom to bring their own SMS provider while you code to a single, unified interface.
-Switch between Plivo, Twilio, AWS SNS, or any provider without changing your application code.
+Switch between Plivo, Twilio, AWS SNS seamlessly without changing your application code.

 **🔥 NEW in v0.2.0:** Universal web framework support!
 Works with Axum, Warp, Actix-web, Rocket, Tide, Hyper, or ANY framework you can imagine.